sandy-sp/gittxt/docs/user-guide/plugins/index.md

 # 🔌 Plugin System Overview

-Gittxt supports a modular plugin system that allows you to extend its capabilities with optional tools and user interfaces.
+Gittxt supports optional plugins to extend its functionality beyond the CLI.

-This guide introduces the plugin system and how to interact with plugins using the CLI.
+Plugins currently include:
+- 🧠 `gittxt-api`: FastAPI backend for web/app integrations
+- 📊 `gittxt-streamlit`: Streamlit UI for interactive scans and downloads

 ---

-## 🧩 What Are Plugins?

-Plugins are optional add-ons placed in the `plugins/` directory.
-They can include:
-- 🧠 API servers (e.g., FastAPI backend)
-- 🌐 Web UIs (e.g., Streamlit app)
-- 🛠 Custom tools for export, post-processing, or automation
+## ⚙️ How Plugins Work

+Each plugin:
+- Resides under the `plugins/` directory
+- Is launched using `gittxt plugin run <name>`
+- Can be installed/uninstalled via CLI

 ---